Guidelines for Education Programs

 - The Atlantic region provides inmates with the opportunity to obtain a General Education Development certificate.
 The General Education Development Program allows inmates to demonstrate that they have the equivalency skills for a basic secondary education.
 This program consists of five different test sections: social studies, science, reading, mathematics and writing.

 English or French as an Additional Language Programming

 - Inmates who are unable to read, write or speak in either official language (English or French) will be referred to the appropriate Additional Language programming.

 - An inmate will be deemed to have fulfilled the requirements of English or French as an Additional Language programming when the Teacher determines that the inmate has achieved the established learning outcomes of this program, which will enable the inmate to meaningfully participate in other programs.

 Adult Basic Education - Adapted Programs

-- The Adult Basic Education – Adapted Programs, which correspond with each of the four Adult Basic Education levels, are education programs that have been adapted for inmates with specific education needs that cannot be accommodated in the traditional Adult Basic Education curriculum.
+- The Adult Basic Education - Adapted Programs, which correspond to each of the four Adult Basic Education levels, are education programs that have been adapted for inmates with specific education needs that cannot be accommodated in the traditional Adult Basic Education curriculum.